 The Blog Ring of Power Presents...

-BRoP: When do you balance being a writer with other parts of your life?
+BRoP: How do you balance writing with other aspects of your life?

 BRoP: What is the strongest criticism you’ve ever received as an author?
 The best compliment?

 Matthew: I think the strongest criticism I received was either some of my early stuff being called wordy, or an old experiment at fantasy writing got called boring.
 (It was a rambly bit that just sort of came to me out of nowhere, and I haven’t done much with it since.

 The best compliment I received was when someone told me that they were upset the book was getting close to ending, and started reading only 10 pages at a time and putting it down for awhile to make it last longer.

 BRoP: Other than your family, what has been your greatest source of support?